Pilot Study for Dissertation: Full Guide Pilot Study for Dissertation: Full Guide

 Q: Do I need to get ethical approval before my pilot study?
 A: Yes.
 Your ethical approval should cover both the pilot study and the main study.
 Include the pilot in your ethics application.
 Your ethics committee needs to know you're conducting a pilot so they can assess any risks.
 Usually, a pilot is lower risk than a full study because you've fewer participants, but you still need approval before you begin.

 Q: What if my pilot study works perfectly and I don't find any problems?
 A: This can happen.
 It might mean your instrument is well-designed.
 It might also mean your pilot participants are unusually clear communicators or your procedure happens to work smoothly in these particular circumstances.
-If your pilot is genuinely problem-free, you can proceed to your main study.
+If your pilot is truly problem-free, you can proceed to your main study.
 But do reflect: are there any potential issues you didn't test?
 Do you feel confident about implementation at larger scale?
 A problem-free pilot is fine, but it's also worth checking whether you've tested thoroughly enough.

 Q: Can I use pilot data in my main analysis if my changes were very minor?
 A: Check with your supervisor.
 If you revised a single word in a question because of the pilot, the data might be comparable.
 If you revised the structure or meaning of the question, it's not.
-Include the pilot data only if you're confident that the version used for the pilot is genuinely equivalent to the version used for the main study.
+Include the pilot data only if you're confident that the version used for the pilot is truly equivalent to the version used for the main study.
 When in doubt, exclude it.

 ---